 We recognize that many students want to graduate as quickly as possible.
 However, the Psychology Department believes that it is not in students' best interest to graduate quickly if they have not acquired the knowledge and skills expected of people with BA degrees in Psychology.
 We function in a manner consistent with this belief.

-We have a Director of Undergraduate Training (DUT; currently, Professor Lori James) who can be a helpful resource, and the Psychology Department Chair (currently, Professor Mary Coussons-Read) is also available to help undergraduates with issues they encounter.
+We have an Interim Director of Undergraduate Training (Professor Fred Coolidge) who can be a helpful resource, and the Psychology Department Chair (Professor Mary Coussons-Read) is also available to help undergraduates with issues they encounter.
 All faculty in the department participate in student advising, and going to any Psychology professor with a problem you encounter can be a valuable first step.
-Frequently, they will refer you to the DUT or Department Chair.
+Frequently, they will refer you to the Director of Undergraduate Training or Department Chair.

 We are strict about course sequencing and enforce all prerequisites.
 Requests to waive prerequisites are rarely granted.
 If we have a prerequisite course in place, it is because students need that information (or those experiences) in the subsequent course.
 Because students usually don't have complete knowledge of what a given course entails, most students are not in a position to judge for themselves whether they are adequately prepared for particular courses.

 If you really have limited (or no) interest or ability in math, it will be hard for you to complete a Psychology degree.
 We require that you complete at least college-level algebra as part of our degree program.
 Consider this when selecting a major.